visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 ## Online presence

-After you meet potential co-founders or recruits, as soon as you leave the room; first things they would do is look your up online.
+After you meet potential co-founders or recruits, as soon as you leave the room; first thing they would do is look you up online.
-Having an online presence this could make a huge difference.
+Having an online presence for your startup could make a huge difference.

 If you've zeroed in on a good name, get a domain and may be a simple logo done.
 You can easily create a landing page on that using host of services out there.